Nonparametric estimation of the job-size distribution for an M/G/1 queue with Poisson sampling: Introduction

 The problem of decompounding a compound Poisson sum was studied in \cite{BG2003}.
 In this setting the goal is to infer $G$ by observing realizations of $\sum_{i=1}^{N(t)}B_i$.
-Inversion techniques have been applied for this problem are explored in \cite{vEGS2007} and a Bayesian approach is presented in \cite{GMvdM2020}.
+Inversion techniques that have been applied for this problem are explored in \cite{vEGS2007} and a Bayesian approach is presented in \cite{GMvdM2020}.
 Our setting is distinct from the decompounding problem in that we do not observe the compound Poisson process, but rather a process that includes a drift term and is reflected at zero.
 An inversion estimator for a similar process without reflection, namely a finite intensity subordinator (compound Poisson process with drift), that is observed at discrete time points is given in \cite{G2012}.
+A rate optimal density estimator is derived in \cite{D2013} for the jumps of a discretely observed compound Poisson process (without reflection).
 Estimation of the characteristic exponent of general L\'evy processes from discrete (low frequency) observations is further studied in \cite{CG2009}, \cite{NR2009} and \cite{BR2015}.
 The methods applied here are also related to those of nonparametric noise deconvolution problems.
 In particular, the rate of convergence of the estimator is related to the smoothness class of the job-size distribution (see \cite{F1991} and \cite{DGJ2011}).